matchavez/mc/pages/02.projects-and-notes/02.typography/default.md

 !
 This is a warning notification

 !!
-This is a error notification
+This is an error notification

 !!!
 This is a default notification